Pennsylvania Junior Academy of Science: Pin and bars

 The PJAS pin and bars are unique to the organization.
 With the exception of honorable mention awards, students earn a small bar that is colored to reflect their performance.
-Students can earn bars at each Regional and State Meeting they present their project.
+Students can earn bars at each regional and state meeting at which they present their project.
 The bars can be connected together to form a chain showcasing the student's history in the organization.
 The bar attached to the pin is the oldest project and the newest project is at the bottom.
-In the past, students earning a First Award Perfect Score earn two bars – one bar for their first award, and a second bar noting the perfect score (as shown in the image), but this is not done anymore.
-The bars also note which meeting the award was earned: bars earned at the State Meeting have "STATE", while those earned at a Regional Meeting contain no text.
+In the past, students earning a first award perfect score earn two bars – one bar for their first award, and a second bar noting the perfect score (as shown in the image) – but this is not done anymore.
+The bars also note which meeting the award was earned: bars earned at the state meeting have "STATE", while those earned at a regional meeting contain no text.